 - The lower the bentonite extended cement slurry density is, cement mechanical properties will be poor (Table 3-3 and 3-4 taken from Well cementing II edition) and,

 - The addition of bentonite to a cement slurry requires additional mix water.
-A rule of thumb is for each 1 % bentonite additional 5.3 % of water is required.
+A rule of thumb is for each 1 % of bentonite an additional 5.3 % of water is required.

-What is the best procedure of mixing the slurry in the laboratory?
+What is the best procedure for mixing the slurry in the laboratory?

 The recommended procedure for mixing and testing cement slurry in the laboratory can be found in the API RP 10B-2 sect.
 5. It highlights all the requirements (equipment, calculations etc.) and recommendations for testing cement slurries and related material as per simulated well conditions.